Kggupta/ChoreHarmony/README.md

 SALT_EXPONENT=10
 ```

-5. If the PostgreSQL database is not generated, generate the database first.
+5. Optional: If the PostgreSQL database is not generated, generate the database first.

 ```
 npm run migrateprod